hashworks/AoC/2019/README.md

 https://adventofcode.com/2019/

-This years solutions will be done in Rust.
+Solutions will be done in Rust.

 ## Runtimes (i5-6600K)